 “We have to keep moving forward and protecting our Native nations and protecting our elders and protecting our identities and our lifeways,” White says.
 “I want people to not get stuck in apathy.
 I want them to understand that they can do things to empower themselves.”

 Climate science is nearing First Nations’ understanding of ecological balance—Project Drawdown lists Indigenous knowledge as a solution to the climate crisis.

 “It’s funny to see scientists catching up now with what we’ve always known just by being land-based people,” says White.
 “It was always an urgent conversation to say you cannot do this, you cannot practice a capitalistic model because it will come back to harm us as humanity.”

 To support Indigenous resistance, demand megabanks end fossil fuel financing.
 Goldman Sachs may have caved to the Gwich’in nation’s demands to end funding of oil drilling in the arctic refuge, but banks are still financing fossil fuels in the Bakken and elsewhere.
-You can tell JPMorgan Chase to stop funding fossil fuels here.
+Tell JPMorgan Chase to stop funding fossil fuels.

 From Los Angeles, Garcia reminds us that organizers’ have one of the biggest jobs in their communities.
 He urges other community organizers, whether they’re fighting fossil fuel companies or other environmental justice fights, to keep a clear head as they lead their communities, hopefully, to victory.